 It will come as no surprise to learn that the Witnesses do not believe Jesus Christ is divine.
 He isn’t God in their view.
-To support this theory, they appeal to their own rendering of John 1:1: "In the beginning the Word was, and the Word was with God, and the Word was a god."
-They use the lower-case "g" to show that Christ is merely a creature, even if the most exalted creature.
+To support this theory, they appeal to their own rendering of John 1:1: “In the beginning the Word was, and the Word was with God, and the Word was a god.”
+They use the lowercase “g” to show that Christ is merely a creature.

-In every Catholic and Protestant translation, the final clause of John 1:1 is given this way: "and the Word was God."
+In every Catholic and Protestant translation, the final clause of John 1:1 is given this way: “and the Word was God.”
 The translation given by the Witnesses simply isn’t supported by the Greek.
 When missionaries come to your door and argue that Jesus is just a creature, point out the illegitimate translation of John 1:1.
-(If they insist their translation is correct, ask them whether Christ is true God or a false god by nature.
-Point out that only by Christ being true God do the opening verses to John’s Gospel make any sense at all.)
-Then turn to John 20:28, where Thomas says, as he probes Jesus’ wounds, "My Lord and my God!"
-Note that Jesus didn’t correct Thomas’ identification of him as God, because no correction was needed.
-Thomas, previously doubting, knew exactly what he was saying, and what he was saying was true.
+Then turn to John 20:28, where Thomas says, as he probes Jesus’ wounds, “My Lord and my God!”
+Note that Jesus didn’t correct Thomas’s identification of him as God, because no correction was needed.

 This is how they see it: In heaven, Jesus was the Son of God, a creature, and was known as Michael the archangel, a pure spirit.
 Upon coming to Earth he ceased to be a spirit at all.
-His spirit-ness entirely disappeared.
 On Earth the Son of God was purely human.
 This man Jesus was killed at Calvary.
-At his resurrection, his human body was not resuscitated.
-It remained in the tomb and God disintegrated it.
+At his resurrection, his human body remained in the tomb and God disintegrated it.
 There was no real, physical resurrection in the traditional Christian sense.
 Instead, what was resurrected was Michael’s angelic spirit-body.

 The Resurrection Was Real